 The STAREBEI (STAges de REcherche BEI-EIB research internships) programme provides grants to universities in order to finance junior researchers carrying out research projects proposed by the EIB Group (EIB and EIF) under the joint supervision of a university tutor and an EIB co-tutor.
 The programme provides a rich experience for young researchers and the research projects contribute to the know-how of both the EIB Group and academia.
-The programme is open to any university located in EU, Candidate and Potential Candidate Countries providing doctorate degrees in line with the Bologna Process.
+The programme is open to any university located in EU providing doctorate degrees.
 The grant must be channelled through the university.
 The length of the project varies between six months and one year.
 The period is defined on a case-by-case basis in order to fulfil both the needs of the researcher and the requirements of the project.
 The project should involve some presence of the researcher at the Bank’s premises.

 How to apply?

 Research proposals are presented to the EIB Institute by EIB Group (EIB and EIF) staff but they may originate from a fruitful collaboration with a university professor or senior researcher who then plays the role of the university tutor.
 If an EIB Group co-tutor is identified s/he will prepare the final application together with the researcher.
 Applications will only be accepted for evaluation if they are supported both by a university tutor and an EIB Group co-tutor.
 This co-tutor submits the final application to the EIB Institute and will be the contact person for relations with the university.

 – working plan including expected deliverables

 – a commitment by the prospective university tutor, who should also include his/her CV and a letter of commitment, and

 – a motivation letter from the EIB Group co-tutor and his/her expectations from the project.
 The proposal should be made for a duration of six months to one year.
 The project should represent a full-time job for the junior researcher.